-According to the Bureau of Justice Statistics, racial and ethnic minorities in state and local agencies made up 23.6 percent of full-time sworn personnel in 2003, up from 14.6 percent in 1987.
-Women accounted for 11.3 percent of officers in 2003 up from 7.6 percent in 1987.
+According to the Bureau of Justice Statistics, racial and ethnic minorities in state and local agencies made up 27 percent of full-time sworn personnel in 2013, a slight increase from 25 percent in 2007 and up from 15 percent in 1987.
+The number and percentage of full-time sworn female officers also increased since 1987.
+About 58,000 females were employed as local police officers in 2013, compared to about 27,000 in 1987.
+This was an increase from an estimated 5 percent to 12 percent of officers during the period.
 While the numbers are increasing, the profession continues to seek greater representation of women and minorities in its ranks, and many agencies are actively and aggressively recruiting these demographics.
 For many agencies, particularly those serving large immigrant communities, the need for racial and ethnic minorities extends far beyond traditional groups.

 Furthermore, as agencies look for officers who mirror their communities, they are also extending their definitions of diversity.
 From this perspective, diversity can include religion, sexual orientation, age, family background or occupation, and even neighborhood or high school.

 Law enforcement requires a unique blend of traits and characteristics.
 Some of these include

 - the ability to relate to people on a personal level.

 These are traits anyone can bring to the table regardless of gender, ethnic heritage, or background.
 Law enforcement is a field that respects and encourages individuality.
 Being a member of a minority group will not limit your ability to become a law enforcement officer or your chances of career success.
 Law enforcement is a field where diversity matters, is encouraged, and is sought after in recruitment efforts.